Analyzing City Information Data with Analytics Agent¶

 - Configuring the agent to handle spreadsheets as Pandas DataFrames.

-- Enabling the agent to generate plots using built-in Apache ECharts templates.
+to refine how user queries are interpreted. - Enabling the agent to generate plots using built-in Apache ECharts templates.

 - Overriding the built-in visualization templates with valid Apache ECharts templates of your choice.